Real estate agency for expats in Eindhoven

 7. Local rules for homebuyers: know the law

 Some municipalities have specific rules for homebuyers, like regulations on renting or requirements to live in the property yourself (self-occupancy rules).
-Be sure to check these rules before completing the purchase.
+Be sure to check these rules with your advisor before completing the purchase.
+Contact our advisor.

 8. Rent out your house after leaving Eindhoven